 in order to secure the full and faithful performance and timely completion of the project according to its plans and specifications, inclusive of overpayments to the contractor and liquidated damages as assessed.

 Upon receipt of notice that the Principal is in default under the contract, the Surety(ies) shall undertake to complete performance, without regard to cost.
 If the Surety(ies) fail or refuse to complete performance of the contract, the CITY/TOWN/COUNTY OF JURSDICTION NAME may then proceed with the work in any lawful manner that it may elect until it is finally completed.
 When the work is thus finally completed, the total cost of the same will be computed.
 All costs and charges incurred by the CITY/TOWN/COUNTY OF JURSDICTION NAME in completing the Work will be deducted from any monies due or which may become due to the Principal.
-If the total costs of completion exceeds the sum which would have been payable under the Contract, then the Principal and the Surety(ies), in solido, shall be liable for and shall pay to the CITY/TOWN/COUNTY OF JURSDICTION NAME the amount of such excess.
+If the total cost of completion exceeds the sum which would have been payable under the Contract, then the Principal and the Surety(ies), in solido, shall be liable for and shall pay to the CITY/TOWN/COUNTY OF JURSDICTION NAME the amount of such excess.